TTC (TTC) Price Down 7.8% This Week

-TTC (CURRENCY:TTC) traded down 3.1% against the US dollar during the one day period ending at 22:00 PM E.T. on October 7th.
-TTC has a total market capitalization of $9.12 million and approximately $67.00 worth of TTC was traded on exchanges in the last 24 hours.
-In the last week, TTC has traded down 7.8% against the US dollar.
-One TTC coin can currently be purchased for about $0.0205 or 0.00000191 BTC on cryptocurrency exchanges including Upbit, BitForex, Bittrex and Bibox.
+TTC (CURRENCY:TTC) traded down 3.1% against the dollar during the one day period ending at 7:00 AM ET on October 14th.
+TTC has a market cap of $9.12 million and $67.00 worth of TTC was traded on exchanges in the last 24 hours.
+During the last week, TTC has traded 7.8% lower against the dollar.
+One TTC coin can now be bought for approximately $0.0205 or 0.00000191 BTC on major cryptocurrency exchanges including BitForex, Upbit, Bittrex and IDEX.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.